jocoso/ACRE-Tool/README.md

+Certainly!
+Below is a reformatted and organized version of your text, which improves clarity and structure while maintaining the original content.

+---

 # Active Reading Tool (ACRE Tool)

 The **Active Reading Tool (ACRE Tool)** is a program designed to enhance engagement in reading by creating a unique interactive experience that resembles the interactivity of a video game, all within the format of a book.